frannietrempe/Obsolete-Removable-Media-Guide/media_ID.md

 If you are unsure what formats you currently possess, use the images below to help identify your objects.
 Click to enlarge images and hover over images for source URLs.

-_Note: This list is by no means exhaustive!
+_Note: This list is by no means exhaustive, and some of the formats listed below are widely used today and not currently obsolete!
 Check out the [Museum of Obsolete Media](http://www.obsoletemedia.org/) for more formats than are listed here._

 ## What format(s) do you have in your collection?